Bitterroot range ski routes

 Early/first descent of the Sliver couloir, skied from the exact summit of Sugarloaf peak.

 There are a bunch of other worthy objectives in the drainage.
+The lower drainage has several decent North facing peak to creek type lines.
 The East face of Little Tin Cup peak 9,617 is accessible from the Chaffin trailhead, by traversing on the main road system and dropping into Little Tin Cup creek, or preferably by climbing above the road system and skiing any of several steep runs higher into the drainage.
 Beware, the higher entrance runs are complex.
+The east face of Little Tin Cup peak is excellent and moderate, and would be a classic if access were reasonable.
 There are two long south facing peak to creek avalanche paths which drop from near the Little Tin Cup peak summit.
 They are also complex lines, so do some scouting and choose wisely.

 The Shard is skiiable from the exact summit.
 The run is steep and exposed, but doable with good coverage and good steep skiing skill and judgement.
-First descent Brian Story, May 15, 2011.
 The Southeast face of the West Shard (not from the exact summit) is an excellent run.
 The head of the drainage has a lot of good moderate skiing, and there is an especially high quality trio of runs above Tamarack lake off the peak just east of the Tusk.
 Plan at least 3.5 hours of approaching to access the head of the drainage.

 Complex south facing lines off Little Tin Cup peak.